Can Xanax Make Anxiety Worse?

 Unfortunately, taking the prescription Xanax regularly has the power to build tolerance in the brain.
 Once your brain is no longer receiving the medication, you may begin to feel adverse effects of the drug, which typically involves increased anxiety or in severe cases, a full panic attack.

 Before taking any prescription, including a Xanax prescription, it’s important to consider why you are being prescribed the drug and how you will be treated with the medication.
 Xanax will affect some individuals differently, which can result in a wide range of unpredictable symptoms and effects.
 Understanding how Xanax may impact an individual based on their diagnosis, condition, or anxiety disorder is highly advisable before making the decision that is right for you and your needs.
-For instance, those who struggle with neurotic anxiety typically find that it is their own thoughts and manic behaviors that trigger their anxiety spells.
+For instance, those who struggle with neurotic anxiety typically find that it is their thoughts and manic behaviors that trigger their anxiety spells.
 Individuals who have been diagnosed with bipolar disorder can experience an increase in anxiety, irritability, and depression when taking certain medications.
 For those who have a serious condition such as schizophrenia, constant monitoring of mediation is imperative.
 In many instances, antipsychotics are prescribed to those who are dealing with schizophrenia rather than benzodiazepines such as Xanax, or Alprazolam.

 Withdrawal Concerns